ihalseide/loo/README.md

 - 0-based indices for tables
 - A *continue* statement
 - Inequality operator is `!=` instead of `~=`
-- WIP: Increment and decrement statements (var++ and var--)
 - C-style syntax for blocks (curly brackets)

 Now you can use Lua but with typical C-like programming language conventions.

 ## Example

 Are you a programmer who likes counting from 0 and likes half-open intervals?
-Or are you tired of frequently typing out long words like "do", "end", and "then"?
+Or are you tired of frequently typing out long words like "do", "end", and "then" instead of curly brackets?
 With this replacement for Lua, your scripts can look like this instead:

 ```javascript